 Recently I had the opportunity to setup an in-house corporate photography studio for a local international food company.
 With my commercial photography experience, and feeling like I needed a change from what I’d been doing, I volunteered to set it up for them.
 I started doing photo-shoots of their products as well (cookies, donuts, cakes, etc.).
 Most of it was shot on white seamless paper which, as most photographers know, isn’t the most exciting thing to be shooting.
 Doing this work brought back all the memories and reasons of why I got out of commercial photography to begin with.
 It also reminded me of a story a photographer friend once told.
 He had a corporate client that made dolls for children, and he’d have these big discussions with them about if the doll’s head should be turned “this way or that way… that way or this way”.
 We’d have similar conversations at the food company, “Should we spin the donut a little bit to the left… or to the right?
 This way… or that way?”
 Ugh!

 So here I am today.
 These days I’m interested in portraiture, social documentary, citizen journalism, and travel photography.
-I’m interested in working with NGO’s on long term projects, creating meaningful photos, to hopefully make some small difference in the world.
+I’m interested in working with NGO’s on long term projects, creating meaningful photos, while helping to make a positive difference in the world.